whisthq/technical-interviews/README.md

 The associated interview solutions repository is located [here](https://github.com/fractalcomputers/interview-solutions).

 ## List of Available Technical Interview Questions

+### Full-Stack

 - Shopper: Build a basic website with React/Redux, JS, HTML-CSS, Python
+- Logging-dashboard: Build a (almost) from scratch React application to parse and display Fractal protocol logs

+### Systems

 - Broken-Stun: Debug computer networking bugs in C
 - Hashtable: Implement a resizeable hashtable in C
 - C-fundamentals: Quick C fundamentals questions to ask on a first screen